 If you’re a culture junkie and like to blog about your insights, then perhaps a career in journalism, politics, education or law should be in your line of sight.
 Visit our career development page.

 Spring Arbor University offers a wide range of activities and opportunities for students to get involved and apply what they’re learning in the classroom to real-world contexts.
 Here are some opportunities that might interest political economy students:

 - Interfaith Shelter Ministries – Interfaith Shelter is a homeless shelter located in downtown Jackson.
 Spring Arbor students spend one day a week serving food and visiting with the people of the shelter.
 They also lead small group fellowships and organize an annual food and clothing drive.
 For information about volunteering at Interfaith Shelter, please call 517.789.8735.

 - Law and Politics Society – LPS is a non-partisan student organization that wants to educate students about government and political issues and get them involved at a local, state, or national level.

 - Model Arab League (event) – Model Arab League is an event sponsored through the National Council on U.S.-Arab Relations in which students learn about the politics and history of the Arab world as they study a particular Arab nation and then prepare to “represent” that nation at a mock Arab League summit.
 Every year, SAU sends a team to the Model Arab League convention held at a participating Michigan university.
-Learn more about the political economy major and the political science minor.
+Learn more about the political economy major.